Careers Lead - Mrs J Hinks - email@example.com

 Our Year 10 pupils take part in the EBP WEX (work experience programme) where they undertake work experience for one week with a local organisation.
 During this time, pupils gain valuable experience of the workplace.
-Year 10 pupils in 2018 worked really well and we were very proud to hear of their successes and accomplishments whilst in the workplace.
+Year 10 pupils worked really well and we were very proud to hear of their successes and accomplishments whilst in the workplace.

 Employer comments included: